 Some of the investments a leader may make in themselves is:

-Formal education: You might look at going back to college or university to get your MBA or Doctorate.
+Formal education: You might look at going back to college or the best university for veterans to get your MBA or Doctorate.
 Formal education is a great way to increase your book smarts and help kickstart your learning.

 Conferences/Workshops: I’m a huge proponent of conferences and workshops.
 I’ve found myself learning quite a bit about leadership from speakers like Andy Stanley, Bob Goff, and Rorke Denver during conferences like Catalyst or LeaderCast.